percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --print-param

    Makes :program:`xtrabackup` print out parameters that can be used for copying the data files back to their original locations to restore them.
-See :ref:`scripting-xtrabackup`.

-.. option:: --rebuild_indexes

-   Rebuild secondary indexes in InnoDB tables after applying the log.
-Only has effect with --prepare.

-.. option::  --rebuild_threads=#

-   Use this number of threads to rebuild indexes in a compact backup.
-Only has effect with --prepare and --rebuild-indexes.

-.. option:: --reencrypt-for-server-id=<new_server_id>

-   Use this option to start the server instance with different server_id from the one the encrypted backup was taken from, like a replication slave or a galera node.
-When this option is used, xtrabackup will, as a prepare step, generate a new master key with ID based on the new server_id, store it into keyring file and re-encrypt the tablespace keys inside of tablespace headers.
-Option should be passed for :option:`--prepare` (final step).

 .. option:: --remove-original

    Implemented in |Percona XtraBackup| 2.4.6, this option when specified will remove :file:`.qp`, :file:`.xbcrypt` and :file:`.qp.xbcrypt` files after decryption and decompression.

+.. option:: --rsync

+   Uses the :program:`rsync` utility to optimize local file transfers.
+When this option is specified, |xtrabackup| uses :program:`rsync` to copy all non-InnoDB files instead of spawning a separate :program:`cp` for each file, which can be much faster for servers with a large number of databases or tables.
+This option cannot be used together with :option:`--stream`.

 .. option:: --safe-slave-backup